kvalle/greetr/blogpost.md

 So, what happens here?

 First, since Apache won't be able to autodetect the wsgi-file from far inside our custom made Python environment, we need to manually make the installed modules available.
-We do this by specifying the path to our pyenv, and calling `site.addsitedir`.
+We do this by specifying the path to our python environment folder, and calling `site.addsitedir`.

 Secondly, we add the location of `greetr` to Pythons system path.